 Grant writes and collects bits of the web at https://networkeffects.ca.

-When not at a computer screen, Grant can be found making all sorts of noise with instruments and amplifiers or sailing a boat far from shore.
+When not at a computer screen, Grant can be found making all sorts of noise with amplifiers or wandering shorelines.

 Annelise discovered the digital humanities while working on a project in the McGill Digital Initiatives Lab in graduate school and was immediately hooked.
 Annelise is predominantly interested in the way that DH projects can unearth repressed histories and give agency to marginalized voices.